marcusjacobson/techblog/content/projects/ai-security-skilling-challenge.md

 - **Week 7**: *Not Started*
 - **Week 8**: *Not Started*
 - **Week 9**: *Not Started*

-- **Week 10**: *Not Started*
-- **Week 11**: *Not Started*
-- **Week 12**: *Not Started*
+> **⚠️ Important Project Update**: This project has been restructured from a 12-week to a **9-week focused learning path** based on lessons learned during Week 1.
+The new structure provides a more logical progression and realistic time investment for working professionals.

 ## Project Goal

-This article serves as an introduction to a comprehensive 12-week AI skilling roadmap focused on developing expertise in AI-infused security solutions using Microsoft technologies.
+This article serves as an introduction to a comprehensive **9-week AI skilling roadmap** focused on developing expertise in AI-infused security solutions using Microsoft technologies.
 This project combines hands-on learning with practical implementation across Microsoft Security Copilot, Defender XDR, Purview, Fabric, and Azure AI services while building a curated prompt library for security and governance scenarios.

+The project has been optimized for working professionals with a logical progression through 4 distinct phases, designed for 8-12 hours per week (manageable with full-time work).

+> **🌍 Regional Deployment Guidance**: This project deploys infrastructure to **East US** region for complete AI security coverage and curriculum compliance, ensuring all advanced security features are available for hands-on learning.

 As the project resources are published, the references will be linked below.